SheelaQueen/AdminBot-TheZ/README.md

 - Button-based interaction for claiming and closing tickets.
 - Add or remove users dynamically to collaborate on resolving issues.
 - Automatic logging and transcription of ticket discussions.
+- `!ticketsetup <title> <message> <color>` Creates a ticket panel where members can create a ticket and also opens a windwo before creating the ticket  where they can describe the issue
+- `!ticketadmin <role>` Sets the role that will autoamtically be added to the ticket

 ### 4. Server Management Tools
 Enhance server management with powerful tools: